twilio-professional-services/flex-project-template/README.md

 (the following is only applicable when using the flex v2 plugin)

-You may want to remove all the featues in the template and just want to use the template skeleton and serverless utilities
+You may want to remove all the features in the template and just want to use the template skeleton and serverless utilities
- - You are starting a project and you dont want the features
+ - You are starting a project and you don't want the features
  - You may be creating a standalone plugin with a targeted feature set

 There is a convenience script available to do this.
 After cloning the template, simply run the following command from the repository root dir.